B206423/REFRESH/README.md

 ### v0.1

-- Store any example resume in 'resume.txt' and store any example job description in 'job_description.txt' or use the examples provided as follows
+- CLI support.
+Store any example resume in 'resume.txt' and store any example job description in 'job_description.txt' or use the examples provided as follows

    ```bash